 And, if you care about the world we live in, why not express that through your banking experience?

-Here’s a closer look at the pros and cons of Aspiration’s cash-management accounts.
+Here’s a closer look at what you get with an Aspiration cash-management accounts.

 Easy sign-up process.
 It took just a few minutes for me to open my account and fund it by linking to my everyday checking account and setting up a transfer.
 You can start an Aspiration account with as little as $10.

-When you upgrade to an Aspiration Plus account (costing $3.99 a month), you’re reimbursed for one out-of-network ATM fee per month.
+When you upgrade to an Aspiration Plus account ($7.99 a month, or $5.99 a month if billed annually), you’re reimbursed for one out-of-network ATM fee per month.